A few weeks ago my friend Kristin asked if I wanted to make a DIY face moisturizer using washed ghee.

 5. Cellulite Fighter

 Add grapefruit essential oil to it, apply on back of legs to fight cellulite.
+I’d combine it with dry brushing for even faster results.

 Of course it makes a great hand moisturizer too.